Friday, August 16, 2024

 A Crucial Decision

-America is on the cusp of electing a new president with two main contenders vying for the highest office in the land.
+America is electing a new president, and two major contenders are vying for the office.
 One has distinguished herself as a leader for women's rights.
-Many characterize the other as a Charleton with his best interest at heart.
+Many characterize the other as a charlatan with his best interests at heart.
 The country will have the opportunity to turn the page or get mired in the past.

-By choosing the latter, the nation risks repeating ideas that didn't work or being further divided by a man who evidently chose style over substance.
+By choosing the latter, the nation risks repeating ideas that failed or being further divided by a man who evidently chose style over substance.
 Trump, the man seeking a non-consecutive second term in office, has vowed to destroy the country from within by rebuking his opponents and setting the stage for a culture war with various institutions at his disposal.
-To accomplish this, he will rely heavily on the Supreme Court which he packed with conservative ideologues and those in his inner circle unwilling to tell him no.
+To that end, he will rely heavily on the Supreme Court, which he packed with conservative ideologues and those in his inner circle unwilling to tell him no.

 Trump will employ the federal judiciary to halt criminal actions against him.
-For instance, Trump will nominate judges who can manipulate the system or rely on the recent Supreme Court ruling, which granted him immunity from prosecution involving official White House business or Constitutional duties.
-If interpreted correctly, none of the criminal acts the former president is accused of should meet the guidelines.
-Conservatives have often petitioned the courts to overturn longstanding precedents or divide the nation such as with Roe vs. Wade.
+For instance, Trump will nominate judges who can manipulate the system, or he will bank on the recent Supreme Court ruling, which granted him immunity from prosecution in matters involving official White House business or Constitutional duties.
+If interpreted correctly, nothing the former president is accused of should meet the guidelines.
+Conservatives have often petitioned the courts to overturn longstanding precedents, such as with Roe v.
+Wade.
 Trump will pick up the mantle if granted four more years in office.

-There is also worry Trump will be reckless in governing with no guardrails.
-Even though there is a system of checks and balances, Trump, with a possible Republican-controlled Congress and a Conservative-leaning Supreme Court in his pocket, could introduce legislation detrimental to the country such as overturning Brown v.
-Topeka, the Voting and Civil Rights Acts, Miranda v.
+There is also worry that if granted a second term, Trump will govern recklessly with no guardrails.
+Even though there is a system of checks and balances, Trump, with a possible Republican-controlled Congress and a Conservative-leaning Supreme Court in his pocket, could introduce legislation detrimental to the country, such as overturning Brown v.
+Board of Education, the Voting and Civil Rights Acts, Miranda v.
 Arizona, and Loving v.
 Virginia.
-A total abortion ban may also be on the docket, and police immunity in cases involving brutality or officer wrongdoing.
+A total abortion ban may also be on the docket, as well as police immunity in cases involving brutality or officer wrongdoing.
 Lastly, Trump may take extreme measures on immigration, even for those entering the country legally, such as travel bans.

 The past should be a guide to Trump's leadership style.
 The forty-fifth president is betting the country has amnesia or is blindsided by the inflation he laid the foundation for.
-He gave tax breaks to those who didn't deserve them and flatlined the economy with his mishandling of COVID-19.
-As a result, the supply chain is gradually rebuilt amid corporate greed and the previous administration's mistakes.
+He gave tax breaks to those who didn't deserve them and flatlined the economy with his mishandling of the COVID-19 pandemic.
+As a result, the supply chain is gradually rebuilt amid corporate greed and mistakes of the previous administration.
 Trump inherited stellar economic conditions but squandered them.

 Tuesday, August 6, 2024